IdeaSpaceVR/IdeaSpace/README.md

 ### Themes
 Download and install themes and create a 3D/VR website.
 Or create your own theme with the Theme API [Take a look at our theme directory](https://www.ideaspacevr.org/themes).
 A theme can be anything - a 360 photo tour, a 3D artist portfolio, an interactive video or a blog in VR.

-### Based on WebVR API
+### Based on WebXR Device API
-IdeaSpaceVR is using WebVR for interactive 3D and VR experiences that is compatible with all modern web browsers on desktop, mobile and VR headsets.
+IdeaSpaceVR is using the WebXR Device API for interactive 3D and VR experiences that is compatible with all modern web browsers on desktop, mobile and VR headsets.
 Therefore... we love [A-Frame](https://github.com/aframevr/aframe)!

 ## Download Latest Release